08-30-2013, 01:36 PM #1

 09-07-2013, 02:30 PM #12

 Georgia has decent gun laws, but we also have strong statewide support of gun rights.
 To purchase a pistol, usually takes about 15 minutes from the time you pick one out(assuming you're not restricted because of felonies or other restrictions).
-The necessary paperwork and a quick call to the FBI and you're done.~ There's a band called 1023MB.
-They haven't had any gigs yet. ~
+The necessary paperwork and a quick call to the FBI and you're done.Well, the traffic was murder, you know.
+One of those manure spreaders jackknifed on the Santa Ana.
+Godawful mess.
+You should see my shoes.

 09-09-2013, 11:01 AM #13